(Mis-)Matching Type-B Anomalies on the Higgs Branch: Anomaly Mismatch and Superconformal Manifold Holonomies

 A mismatch of type-B anomalies implies that the holomorphic vector bundles of CBOs on the superconformal manifold are equipped with two symmetric rank-two tensors $G_{I\bar J}^{\rm CFT}$ and $G_{I\bar J}^{\IH}$.
 For concreteness, let us focus on the case of $\Delta = 2$ CBOs where, by supersymmetry, our statements translate immediately to corresponding statements about the geometry and tangent bundle of the superconformal manifold.\footnote{The discussion can be easily generalised to the holomorphic vector bundles of Coulomb-branch operators at any scaling dimension.} In that case, the first symmetric rank-two tensor is the Zamolodchikov metric, $G_{i\bar j}^{\rm CFT}$, while the second, $G_{i\bar j}^{\IH}$, is the corresponding Higgs-branch anomaly, which we will assume to be different.

-The two tensors are covariantly constant with respect to the same torsion-free connection $\nabla$.
+The two tensors are covariantly constant with respect to the same torsion-free connection $\nabla$ \cite{Andriolo:2022lcb}.
 Consequently, though different, both lead to the same Christoffel symbols.
 This can be achieved trivially if \beq G_{i\bar j}^{\IH} = C\, G_{i\bar j}^{\rm CFT} ~, ~~ C \neq 1 ~, \eeq with $C$ a coupling-constant independent proportionality constant.
 A more involved possibility arises when the two tensors are genuinely different, namely when they are not proportional as in \eqref{holonomyaa}.
 Clearly, this can only happen when the complex dimension of the superconformal manifold is greater than one.
-An example of this more involved second possibility arose in Sec.~\ref{sec:quiver} for the twisted sector of the circular quiver theory.
 For the rest of this discussion we assume that $G_{i\bar j}^{\IH}$ is a genuinely different covariantly constant rank-two symmetric tensor.
 We also assume on physical grounds that $G_{i\bar j}^{\IH}$ is globally well-defined on the superconformal manifold, based on the fact that this tensor is a Weyl anomaly after all.
 The existence of a second tensor $G_{i\bar j}^{\IH}$ with these properties has immediate implications for the holonomy of the superconformal manifold, as the latter must be contained within the isotropy group of $G_{i\bar j}^{\IH}$.\footnote{For 4D real Riemannian manifolds with Lorentzian signature, such restrictions have been investigated in \cite{doi:10.1063/1.529114}.}